AaltoSciComp/scicomp-docs/triton/tut/serial.rst

       Sbatch first assigns you a node depending on your requested resources, and then runs all commands included in the script.

+Part of a series: :doc:`ngrams </triton/tut/exercises-ngrams>`:

+.. exercise:: Serial-2: Compute ngrams via a batch jobs
+   :class: exercise-ngrams

+   Create a batch job that computes our ngrams.

+   TODO: solution

+Part of a series: :doc:`pi </triton/tut/exercises-pi>`:

 .. exercise:: Serial-2: Submitting and cancelling a job
+   :class: exercise-pi

    Create a batch script which does nothing (or some pointless operation for a while), for example ``sleep 300`` (this shell